nandrews0424/ui-input/README.md

 Text to prompt the user before they start to input.
 ###disabled
 When true, the field won't take a focus.
+###rows
+Number of rows to show in a multiline input.

 ##Methods